EBR (Centrais Eletricas Brasileiras S.A.) stock is in for a key growth catalyst - The Dwinnex

-As of close of business last night, Centrais Eletricas Brasileiras S.A.’s stock clocked out at $6.81, up 2.71% from its previous closing price of $6.63.
-In other words, the price has increased by $+0.18 from its previous closing price.
-On the day, 1293545 shares were traded.
-EBR stock price reached its highest trading level at $6.88 during the session, while it also had its lowest trading level at $6.57.
+In the latest session, Centrais Eletricas Brasileiras S.A.
+(NYSE: EBR) closed at $6.73 up 0.15% from its previous closing price of $6.72.
+In other words, the price has increased by $+0.01 from its previous closing price.
+On the day, 1122443 shares were traded.
+EBR stock price reached its highest trading level at $6.97 during the session, while it also had its lowest trading level at $6.70.

 Sponsored